dedis/d-voting/docs/frontend_doc.md

 # Production settings

-The 2 followings things that will be shown here is how to have https on the different webpages and how to make the app run on a on server.
+The two followings things that will be shown here is how to have https on the different webpages and how to make the app run on a on server.

 ## HTTPS server
 To have HTTPS on the server, one way to do this can be to install NGINX on the server and use it as a reverse proxy that handle the SSL connections and redirect them to the react or the express (especially if the express and the react are not on the same server).